ljiro/SoilScan/README.md

 **_Fertilizer Recommendation_**

 The user can input NPK values, temperature, Moisture, and Crop-Type.
 It results in the following:
+- The prediction from the texture classification automatically becomes a selected parameter when you choose to get fertilizer recommendations
 - Recommended fertilizer for the given soil properties
 - A description of the fertilizer